NVIDIA Through a Crypto Miner's Eyes

 NVIDIA currently holds roughly 85–90% of the AI chip market.
 But that number hides a structural detail: it’s above 90% in training, only 60–70% in inference.
 Multiple analysts project its overall share could fall from ~90% to ~70% within two or three years, with inference being where the ground is lost.
 Custom chip shipment growth this year is nearly 3x that of general-purpose GPUs.
 Even NVIDIA is alarmed — it recently spent $20 billion acquiring Groq’s technology and team, a company specializing in high-speed inference chips.
 That move alone tells you: the fattest piece of its territory is being eyed.

-The real question isn't whether NVIDIA is versatile.
-It's whether AI inference looks more like BTC or ETH.
-Can specialized chips crush it by orders of magnitude and push NVIDIA out of the most lucrative segment?
-Or is there something about inference that lets general-purpose GPUs hold the line for a while?
-I don't have the answer.
-But I know that every trend today points toward custom chips closing in fast on inference — and NVIDIA's most profitable future, the part carrying the highest expectations, sits squarely on inference.
+So the real question isn’t whether NVIDIA is versatile.
+It’s whether AI inference turns out to be more like BTC or more like ETH.
+Can specialized chips beat it by an order of magnitude and shove NVIDIA off the richest ground — or is there something about inference that lets general-purpose GPUs hold on a while longer?
+I don’t have the answer.
+What I do know is that every current trend points to custom silicon closing in on inference fast — and the part of NVIDIA’s future that carries the highest hopes is sitting right on top of inference.

 The Shovel-Seller Digs for Gold